thycotic/sdk-documentation/README.md

   });
   ```
 The code above will register the integrated client with Secret Server.
 Below is an explanation of the various methods and properties for that sample code:
-- ConfigSettings is an object
+- `ConfigSettings` is an object
-- SecretServerUrl is the base URL for your Secret Server (if you have a Load Balancer then it should be the load balanced URL
+- `SecretServerUrl` is the base URL for your Secret Server (if you have a Load Balancer then it should be the load balanced URL
-- RuleName is the name of the rule we created earlier
+- `RuleName` is the name of the rule we created earlier
-- RuleKey is the Key we generated, can be NULL if no key
+- `RuleKey` is the Key we generated, can be NULL if no key
-- CacheStrategy is how the SDK will cache requests.
+- `CacheStrategy` is how the SDK will cache requests.
 This is an enum that contains four values:
-  - CacheThenServer
+  - `CacheThenServer`
-  - CacheThenServerAllowExpired (This will allow fallback in case Secret Server isn’t available and the cache is expired, the SDK will still use the cache until it can contact Secret Server and prime the cache)
+  - C`acheThenServerAllowExpired` (This will allow fallback in case Secret Server isn’t available and the cache is expired, the SDK will still use the cache until it can contact Secret Server and prime the cache)
-  - Never
+  - `Never`
-  - ServerThenCache (This mode is for redundancy since it will fall back to cache in case Secret Server isn’t available)
+  - `ServerThenCach`e (This mode is for redundancy since it will fall back to cache in case Secret Server isn’t available)
-- CacheAge is how long the cache is valid before it expires in minutes
+- `CacheAge` is how long the cache is valid before it expires in minutes
-- ResetToken  is a random string to revoke clients and reinitialize them
+- `ResetToken`  is a random string to revoke clients and reinitialize them

 Now we can use the client object to get a Secret, Token, or a Secret field from Secret Server, and feed that to our application
 ```c#

 var password= client.GetSecretField(int,"password"); //replace int with Secret ID

 ```
-The code above will retrieve a password from Secret Server, which we can then pass to a connection string or anywhere a password is needed
+The code above will retrieve a password from Secret Server, which we can then pass to a connection string or anywhere a password is needed.

 You can call the ```GetSecret();``` method on the client object to get the full Secret object, and then access the items property which holds a collection of the Secret fields and their values.
-How you access these values is up to you, but you can simple use Linq to query what you’re looking for e.g.
+How you access these values is up to you, but you can use Linq to query what you’re looking for, e.g.
 ```C#

 var secret = client.GetSecret(int); //replace int with a secret ID